High school boys ice hockey in Minnesota: Minnesota State High School League History

 High school hockey players throughout Minnesota participate in a maximum of 25 contests, excluding the section tournaments and the Minnesota State Boys' High School Hockey Tournament.
 Teams currently play three 17-minute periods to comprise a game.
 The lengthened periods were adopted by the Minnesota State High School League in 2003.

 Boys hockey concludes their season with a four-day tournament in March that features sixteen teams competing for championships in both classes.
 From 1945 through 1991 the tournament consisted of a single class, eight-team tournament instead of the present-day two-class (AA and A) tournament.
 Private schools were not allowed to play in the Tournament until the 1974–75 season.
 In 1992–93, the tournament was composed of Tier I and II teams.
 This two-year experiment sent the top teams from each of the eight sections to the Tier I portion of the tournament and the remaining teams conducted a playoff to determine who would be included in the Tier II tournament.
 In 1994, the dual-class system was adopted and teams were placed into a class structure based on school enrollments.

 Since 1994, the MSHSL's process to determine section assignments for boys' hockey is based on school enrollments and activity classifications.
 The basic premise is to place the largest 64 schools into Class AA and the remaining high schools in Class A. Both Classes are then divided into 8 sections each.
 Teams are placed into their section assignments with geographic location as a primary consideration.
 High schools initially placed in Class A have the option to play at the Class AA level.

 Beginning with the 2007 state tournament, the top four teams in each class are seeded.
 Coaches of the participating schools vote to determine the seeded teams the Saturday before the state tournament.
 The four teams are then bracketed so that if the seeded teams advance, the top seed plays the fourth seed while the second and third seeds play each other.
 The quarterfinal opponents of the seeded teams are determined by a blind draw.

+Differences Between Minnesota High School Hockey and USA Hockey-Affiliated High School Hockey

+Unlike most US high school hockey programs, Minnesota high school hockey is not affiliated with USA Hockey.
+Minnesota offers various development programs and camps that further refine players' skills and expose them to a high level of coaching expertise.